 GLENDA: Species: Haliaeetus leucocephalus, Bald Eagle • Born: Unknown • Gender: Female • Disability: Fracture close to left elbow; arthritis in same elbow.

 GRANT: Species: Haliaeetus leucocephalus, Bald Eagle • Born: Unknown • Gender: Male • Disability: Fracture in left wrist

-‘Glenda’ and ‘Grant’ are permanently disabled, non-releasable Bald Eagles that were transferred to the American Eagle Foundation in Pigeon Forge, Tennessee and will receive the best of care for the rest of their lives.
+Glenda and Grant are permanently disabled, non-releasable Bald Eagles that were transferred to the American Eagle Foundation in Pigeon Forge, Tennessee and will receive the best of care for the rest of their lives.
 Both Glenda and Grant were residents in our Pick-a-Mate section.
 In 2017 it was observed that they seemed to have developed an attraction for each other.
 Following that observation, Glenda and Grant were removed from the Pick-a-Mate section and placed in their own private compartment on the mountain.
-Their neighbors are Isaiah and Mrs. Jefferson on one side, and the Pick-a-Mate residents on the other.
-It is hoped they will become a breeding pair!
+Their neighbors a group of female bald eagles and a group of male bald eagles.
+Since 2018, they have produced two eaglets that have been released into the wild!

 Glenda could write a book about her many adventures before she arrived at the AEF.

 In June of 2012, in Spokane, WA, Glenda was found injured and was taken to Washington State University’s Veterinary Hospital raptor program for treatment.
 It was thought the bird had ingested something very toxic, and the prognosis was grim.
 She also had a fracture close to the left elbow.
 Word of the bird’s plight spread quickly from Spokane to the East Coast – becoming so popular that ABC’s Diane Sawyer shared her story with the world in her news broadcast.
 The AEF immediately offered its facilities if the eagle survived but was found non-releasable.